jingxuanyang/sumo_carla_simulator/README.md

-# Dense reinforcement learning for safety validation of autonomous vehicles
+# sumo_carla_simulator

 <!-- ABOUT THE PROJECT -->
 # Introduction of the Project

 ## About
-This project contains the source code and data for "Dense reinforcement learning for safety validation of autonomous vehicles".
+This project contains the source code and data for "xxxx".
 ## Features
 Users can use this repo to generate testing trajectories, process and analyse simulation results.